scouten/ericscouten.dev/content/2021/custom-zola-build/index.md

 ```

 What's important here are the `build.command` and `context.deploy-preview.command` entries, which download the custom build, extract it from the tarball, and then use it to render the site content.
 (I've chosen to host the custom build as a GitHub release, but it appears you could use any publicly-accessible location that is convenient to you.)

-## Feedback

-I hope this helps.
-I choose not to have comments here, but if you want to respond or suggest edits, I'll watch the corresponding ~~post on the Zola forum~~ (link to be added soon) for feedback.